79,19 €

 Your first virtual environment

-How to run a Python program
+How you can run a Python program

 Running Python scripts